 Another way investors can access funds from their employer-sponsored retirement plans is the 401(k) debit card.
 When investors use a 401(k) debit card, they borrow from their 401(k) account.
 If their plans allow these cards and they choose to use this feature, their employers must first approve the amount that can be borrowed.
 Investors can then use the funds for any purpose and usually don't have to explain why they need the money or how they intend to spend it.
 The danger is that taking money out of your retirement savings, even for a short period of time, can have enormous repercussions for your retirement security—particularly if you never put the money back.

 Before you tap your 401(k), know that there are several good reasons to keep your retirement savings intact:

-- Tax Liability—Unless you're over the age of 59 ½, you will not only have to pay income taxes on the amount you withdraw, but you will also be subject to a 10% tax penalty.
-In most cases, your employer will withhold 20% in federal taxes, so the amount you receive will be significantly lower than the amount you requested.
+- Tax Liability—Unless you're over the age of 59 ½, you will not only have to pay income taxes on the amount you withdraw, but you will also be subject to a 10 percent tax penalty.
+In most cases, your employer will withhold 20 percent in federal taxes, so the amount you receive will be significantly lower than the amount you requested.